T1 T2 T3 T4

 When you buy goods in Singapore, you are required to pay GST on your purchases if the retailer is registered for GST.

-The Tourist Refund Scheme (TRS) allows you to claim a refund of the GST that you paid on goods purchased from the participating retailers if they are brought out of Singapore via Changi International Airport or Seletar Airport, subject to the criteria and conditions of the scheme.
+The Tourist Refund Scheme (TRS) allows tourists to claim a refund of the GST paid at participating retailers, subject to the criteria and conditions of the scheme.
+Goods must be taken out of Singapore via Changi Airport or Seletar Airport.

 Retailers who operate the scheme on their own usually display signs that indicate "Tax Refund" in their shops.
 However, it is best that you check with the retailers if they are operating the scheme.